Influenza

 Influenza, more commonly known as the flu, is a viral infection that affects the respiratory system (nose, throat, and lungs).

 UT Southwestern is dedicated to providing the highest level of care for the flu.
-As leaders in clinical care, we recommend patients get the annual influenza vaccine, which is the most effective method for preventing flu and its complications.
+As leaders in clinical care, we recommend patients get the annual flu vaccine, which is the most effective method for preventing flu and its complications.
 The faculty at UT Southwestern also performs innovative research in the development of treatments for various infectious diseases, including influenza.

 Flu-like symptoms to watch for include fever, muscle aches, cough, congestion, runny nose, and sneezing.